CompGenomeLab/PHACE/README.md

 # Results

-A sample result for 653 proteins is provided in Figure 2.
+Result for 652 proteins is provided in Figure 2.

 ![Result](https://github.com/nurdannkuru/PHACE/raw/main/Result.png)
                               **Figure 2.
 Comparison of all tools over a common set in terms of AUC**

+# Data Availability

+All data generated in this study and all benchmark analysis scripts and source codes for PHACE are available at https://github.com/CompGenomeLab/PHACE.
+The PHACE predictions for the 652 proteins used in this manuscript are provided at https://zenodo.org/records/14038143.

 # Citing this work